Dora Wheeler Keith: Career as an artist

 Dora Wheeler's first artwork published under her own name was a Christmas card design that won first prize in the Prang competition in 1881.
 During the 1880s Wheeler enjoyed success as a book and magazine illustrator, and published chromolithographs in Art Amateur.
-She designed the title page and the illustrations for her mother's books, and for New York publishers such as the Harper and Brothers 1884 edition of Edgar Allen Poe's collected works.
+She designed the covers, title page and illustrations for her mother's books, Content in a Garden (New York and Boston, Houghton Mifflin, 1901) and Doubledarling and the Dreamspinner (New York, Fox Duffield, 1905); and a cover for Edgar Allen Poe's collected works (New York, Harper and Brothers, 1884).
+She also illustrated Mary D. Brine's My Boy and I (1881); Lucy Larcom's The Cross and the Grail (1886); Mary Matthews Baines' Epithalamium (1889); Annie Flint's Sunbeam Stories and Others (1897); Parsifal (c.
+1904); and Annie Flint's Vignettes of Onteora (1914).
 During the 1880s, Dora Wheeler also embarked on a series of portraits of the leading literary lights of her time, including Harriet Beecher Stowe, Frank Stockton, William Dean Howells, Charles Dudley Warner, and Walt Whitman.
-Her portrait of close Wheeler family friend Samuel Langhorne Clemens, better known by his pen name Mark Twain (executed during her visit to Hartford in 1890), as well as portraits of his wife and daughters, now hang in the Mark Twain House in Hartford, Connecticut.
+Her portrait of close Wheeler family friend Samuel Langhorne Clemens, better known by his pen name Mark Twain (executed during a visit to Hartford in 1886), as well as her portraits of his wife and daughters, now hang in the Mark Twain House in Hartford, Connecticut.

 Dora Wheeler's first major public project was a mural painted on canvas and mounted on the ceiling of the Library of the Woman's Building of the World's Columbian Exposition in Chicago in 1893.
 The New York Times said of the mural: "[t]here was a time when no woman would ever have dreamed of undertaking a piece of elaborate mural painting.
 Yet a New York woman —Mrs. Dora Wheeler Keith — has accomplished results in this field which must astonish even the most enthusiastic believer in women's capabilities.
 It is an extraordinary achievement in its line..."
-After the fair the mural was reportedly purchased by the New York State commissioner and installed in the capital building in Albany; its current whereabouts are unknown.
+After the fair the mural was reportedly purchased by the New York State commissioner and installed in the capital building in Albany; it was destroyed there in a fire in 1911.
 Wheeler also exhibited the painting Daphne's Nymphs in the rotunda of the Woman's Building.